 Unfortunately, her 6-month battle against an Airbnb hacker was only beginning.

-A month after Ward initiated the chargeback dispute, she received a stunning response from Barclay.
-Airbnb had fought the dispute — aggressively.
+A month after Ward initiated the chargeback, she received a stunning response from Barclay.
+Airbnb had fought the credit card dispute — aggressively.

 “Airbnb said they had proof it was me,” Ward lamented.
 “These hackers are good.
 Airbnb said that the IP address used to book the property matches mine.
 I definitely didn’t make this reservation.”